qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 Manage styles from layer context menu
 ---------------------------------------

-Right-click on the layer in the :guilabel:`Layers` panel to copy, paste, add or rename layer styles.
+Right-click on the layer in the :guilabel:`Layers` panel and select :guilabel:`Styles` to copy, paste, add, remove or rename layer styles.
 For both vector and raster layers, you can choose which style categories to copy/paste:

-* :guilabel:`Copy Current Style`
+* :guilabel:`Copy Current Style`: copies all the settings of the active style to the clipboard.

   * :guilabel:`All Style Categories`
   * :guilabel:`All Symbology and Labeling Categories` (including diagrams),